All Episodes

 All the young people, because the young people don't care about privacy the way the older people do.

-So I do think uh, and I I've been saying this for years actually, that the uh unstoppable arc of history is that people will willingly trade their privacy for financial gain and safety.
+So I do think, I've been saying this for years, actually, that the unstoppable arc of history is that people will willingly trade their privacy for financial gain and safety.

-And I would add the people will add will trade their will trade their privacy to um handle crime, especially in the AI age of crime, where there will be so much clever crime with AI,
+And I would add that people will trade their privacy to handle crime, especially in the AI age of crime, where there will be so much clever crime with AI,

-people stealing your passwords and your face and your just everything, that you're gonna say, all right, in order for me to be safe from let's say identity theft, um somebody's gonna need to know where I am at all times, so that if somebody is in Walmart trying to pretend to be me, um, the system will say, Nope.
+people stealing your passwords and your face and your just everything, that you're going to say, all right, in order for me to be safe from, let's say, identity theft, somebody's going to need to know where I am at all times.

 So that's a simplistic example.

-But I think that because we're broke, um, that we incrementally just made everything better but more expensive, that security will be too expensive, and also the risk of um bad things will be higher and higher,
+But I think that because we're broke, that we incrementally just made everything better, but more expensive, that security will be too expensive.

-and healthcare will just be literally unaffordable, and that the solution for both of those will be massive voluntary and quotes giving up of privacy because it's the only way to lower your costs.
+And that the solution for both of those will be massive voluntary in quotes giving up of privacy because it's the only way to lower your costs.

 It's the only way.